government-structures-and-functions

 Conclusion

 Legal frameworks for limiting government power are essential in safeguarding democracy and protecting individual rights.
-Through constitutional law, legislative measures, judicial review, and international agreements, societies can ensure that government authority is exercised responsibly and within defined limits.
+Through constitutional law, legislative measures, judicial review, international agreements, federalism, administrative law, and the active participation of civil society, societies can ensure that government authority is exercised responsibly and within defined limits.
+No single mechanism is perfect; the most resilient systems use multiple, overlapping constraints that reinforce one another.
+As political environments evolve, these frameworks must adapt to meet new threats while preserving the core principle that government exists to serve the people, not the other way around.